toucdi/amabot/README.md

 - Install Node.js
 - Create a json file named `config.json` in the same directory as `amabot.js`.
 Refer to `config-example.json` for a template format.
-Use Region attribute to set Amazon.it ".it" or Amazon.com ".com"
+Use Region attribute to set Amazon.it `"region":".it"` or Amazon.com `"region":".com"`

 Install dependencies and run bot
 ```